mmuratarat/mmuratarat.github.io/_pages/faq.md

 25. [How can you prove that one improvement you've brought to an algorithm is really an improvement over not doing anything?](#how-can-you-prove-that-one-improvement-youve-brought-to-an-algorithm-is-really-an-improvement-over-not-doing-anything)
 26. [What are the hyperparameter tuning methods?](#what-are-the-hyperparameter-tuning-methods)
 27. [How do we use probability in Machine Learning/Deep Learning framework?](#how-do-we-use-probability-in-machine-learningdeep-learning-framework)
+28. What are the differences and similarities between Ordinary Least Squares Estimation and Maximum Likelihood Estimation methods?
-27. How do you deal with missing value in a data set?
+29. How do you deal with missing value in a data set?
-28. How do you deal with imbalanced data?
+30. How do you deal with imbalanced data?
-29. How do you deal with high cardinality?
+31. How do you deal with high cardinality?
-30. What cross-validation technique would you use on a time series dataset?
+32. What cross-validation technique would you use on a time series dataset?

 ## Linear Algebra